-Fluorescence in situ hybridization (FISH; UroVysionTM) (5)
+Fluorescence in situ hybridisation (FISH; UroVysionTM) (5)

 In this test, common genetic changes of bladder cancer cells (involving chromosomes 3, 7, 17 and 9p21) in the urine are analysed in a specialised laboratory.
 As in urine cytology, a specially trained expert evaluates the appearance of the cells in the urine.
 Additionally, the genetic areas of interest are marked by a fluorescent dye, making them visible for analysis using a special microscope (fluorescence microscope).
-The pattern of genetic signals obtained with the test in relation with other cytological characteristics can help the expert with the diagnosis (7, 9, 10).
+The pattern of genetic signals obtained with the test in relation to other cytological characteristics can help the expert with the diagnosis (7, 9, 10).

 Cytokeratin fragment test (UBC® Rapid/Elisa)

 In this test, fragments of special cell components (in this case specific parts of the cytoskeleton, i.e. cytokeratin 8 and 18) in the urine are measured.
 The test can be performed and analysed in the doctor’s practice as a point-of-care test or in a specialised laboratory (10-12).

 Multigene RNA test (Cxbladder®)

 In this test, five special gene biomarkers (CDC2, HOXA13, MDK, IGFBP5, and CXCR5) are analysed from your urine in a specialised laboratory.
 Your doctor will get a report, in which a bladder cancer risk score is calculated as a result of the analysis of the five biomarkers (13).